-Beginning in fall of 2008, each secondary school district implemented a program under which students may earn the equivalent of at least 12 semester credit hours of college credit in high school.
-On request, a public institution of higher education in this state shall assist a school district in developing and implementing the program (TEC §28.009).
-The opportunities for college credit may include AP, IB, and dual credit, including local and statewide articulated credit.
+Currently, each secondary school district has implemented a program under which students may earn the equivalent of at least 12 semester credit hours of college credit in high school.
+Upon request, a public institution of higher education in this state shall also assist a school district in developing and implementing the program (TEC §28.009).
+The opportunities for college credit may include advanced placement, international baccalaureate, and dual credit, as well as local and statewide articulated credit.

 Twenty-six Tech Prep Consortia Directors and CTE Specialists from the state's twenty ESCs provide direct technical assistance to secondary and postsecondary institutions to develop and effectively implement local articulation agreements, including the development of successful Tech Prep programs.
-All new Tech Prep plans have been aligned to the sixteen career clusters and programs of study.
-In addition, a system of statewide articulation for Advanced Technical Credit (ATC) courses has been implemented.
-Texas has identified over 100 statewide articulated technical courses.
+All new Tech Prep plans are in the process of being aligned to the sixteen career clusters and programs of study.
+In addition, a system of statewide articulation for ATC courses has been implemented.
+Texas has identified nearly 200 statewide articulated technical courses.
 Both local and statewide articulation opportunities are promoted through state professional development.
 Opportunities for secondary teachers and postsecondary faculty to collaborate on course design, curriculum, and valid, reliable assessments is ongoing.
-In addition, there are numerous articulation agreements between independent school districts and community, state, and technical colleges that are not through Tech Prep Consortia.
+In addition, there are numerous articulation agreements between independent school districts and community, state, and technical colleges that are not offered through the Tech Prep Consortia.